ArcanaFramework/pydra2app/docs/source/getting_started.rst

     # the T1wAnalysis class
     my_dataset['avg_cortical_thickness'].derive()

-    # Get all members at the 'T3' timepoint.
+    # Get all members at the 'T3' visit.
 Indexing of a column can either
     # be a single arg in order to use the IDs for the row_frequency of the column
     # ('session') in this case, or the rank of the data space
     plt.histogram(my_dataset['avg_cortical_thickness']['T3', None, :])